|

 PHOENIX:

-English unisex name derived from the Greek myth name of an immortal bird who
+"crimson."
+In mythology, this is the name of an immortal bird who

 Armenian name meaning